solo-fsw/sosxr-unity-timelineextensions/Roadmap.md

 ## Features
 - [x] Animator - Detect AnimationClip length
 - [ ] Make work outside of PlayMode
-- [ ] Fix EnhancedAudio drawer: show on the TL whether a clip is getting looped.
+- [ ] Fix EnhancedAudio drawer: show on the TL whether a clip is getting looped in a prettier way
--
+- [ ] Make a plet-compatible version
+- [ ] Make lights blendable between clips